Wound Management: A Practical Guide

 Diabetes and High Risk Feet

 Diabetes is the fastest growing condition in the world.
-Badly controlled diabetes leads to a raft of health problems, including ulcer development and poor healing.
-This session focuses on the effects that neuropathies and peripheral arterial disease have on the human body and why these cause so many problems once a wound develops.
+Badly controlled diabetes leads to a raft of health problems, including foot ulcer development and poor healing.
+This session focuses on the effects that neuropathies and peripheral arterial disease have on the feet and why these cause so many problems once a wound develops.
 Topics include:

 - When a person has complications of diabetes, what pathophysiological changes can be expected?

-- How does this impact on the development of a wound and wound healing?
+- How does this impact on the development of a foot wound and wound healing?

-- What are the wound management implications for people with poorly controlled diabetes?
+- What are the wound management implications for people with these foot wounds?

 - What is the role of inter-professional management?